Haven: Call of the King: Plot

 However, she reveals she has been working with Vetch all along, who appears and congratulates her on her deception.
 Vetch tells Haven that Chess is one of his spies, deployed throughout his slave colonies to keep watch for anyone speaking of the Golden Voice.
 Vetch explains he had Chess call Haven away from the Mount of Sighs immediately after ringing the bell because the legend says that if the person who rings the bell does not remain on the Mount until Athellion's return, Athellion must return to wherever that person is - thus Vetch plans to wait until Athellion appears to Haven, and then kill him.
 With no more use for Chess, Vetch decides she can die with Haven.
 At this moment, Athellion arrives, telling Vetch he will surrender if Haven and Chess are spared.
 Vetch agrees, imprisoning them, and bringing Athellion back to the Mount of Sighs.

 Haven escapes, but is unable to free Chess, and so sets out in pursuit of Vetch alone.
 He returns to the Mount of Sighs, where he sees Vetch kill Athellion.
-Haven confronts Vetch, but is defeated.
-However, the power of the Mount of Sighs keeps him alive.
-Vetch then ties Haven to a rock, pointing out "you can't live forever" and leaves him alone on the planet.
-The game ends on this cliffhanger.
+Haven confronts him, but Vetch proves too strong for Haven and is defeated.
+However, Vetch is unable to kill Haven, as the power of the Mount of Sighs keeps him alive.
+Vetch has Haven chained to a rock next to Athellion's body and leaves him alone to die on the planet, ending the game in a cliffhanger.